Malnate

 Malnate is a comune (municipality) in the province of Varese, in the Italian region of Lombardy.
 It lies in a mountainous region approximately 30 mi north of Milan, in the foothills of the Alps near the border between Italy and Switzerland.

-Curiosities and historical facts about Malnate can be found in the book "La Cava", published by Macchione Editore and released in December every year since 1994.
+Curiosities and historical facts about Malnate can be found in the book "La Cava", published by Macchione Editore and, starting in 1994, released yearly in December.